alextgu/hackathon-webscrape/README.md

 This program is straightforward but versatile.
 Feel free to use and modify the code as needed.
-Feedback is always appreciated (even the mean ones).

 This project is licensed under the MIT License.
 See the LICENSE file for details.